aitiqad/Temperature-Voice-Controlled-Fan/README.md

 The Voice Control increases range of speeds at which the Fan can operate in,  regardless of the Temperature sampled.
 As a result, the physical effort required is reduced,  making the process considerably easier.

-# Project Work by:
+# Project Work by :
-a) Arkajyoti Bhattacharya
+a) Arkajyoti Bhattacharya /n
-b) Sohel Kabir Rana
+b) Sohel Kabir Rana /n
-c) Debarun Roy
+c) Debarun Roy /n
-d) Debangshu De
+d) Debangshu De /n
-e) Souradeep Dey
+e) Souradeep Dey /n